RFM considers sustainability as part of the management and operation of assets.

 Greenhouse Gases (GHG) reduction research and initiatives

-During FY21 RFM commenced research on multiple projects which seek to quantify and reduce GHG emissions.
+During FY21, Rural Funds Management Limited (RFM) began research on multiple projects which seek to quantify and reduce GHG emissions.
 Research has focused primarily on methods which have been outlined by the Australian Government Clean Energy Regulator.
 These methods generally fall into two approaches; either reducing emissions that would normally be produced, or actively storing carbon in vegetation or soil.
-The methods of which RFM commenced research during FY21 are detailed below:
+RFM began research during FY21 using the methods outlined below.

 Beef herd management

-During FY20 RFM in conjunction with Meat and Livestock Australia (MLA) undertook an assessment of the emissions intensity of Mutton Hole, Rewan and Comanche and grazing land in NSW.
+During FY20, RFM, in conjunction with Meat and Livestock Australia (MLA), undertook an assessment of the emissions intensity of Mutton Hole, Rewan and Comanche and grazing land in New South Wales.
 Emissions intensity, rather than total emissions, is a metric used for assessing farming enterprises as it compares the GHG emissions generated per unit of farm product, such as kilograms of beef.
 Improved emissions intensity may be a result of higher farm production and a significant level of avoided emissions that would have otherwise been produced for the same level of output.

 The report calculated that from 2016–17 to 2018–19 GHG emissions intensity declined by 17% on the New South Wales properties and 43% on the Queensland properties.
 The report identifies that improved feed quality and animal management are contributing factors to these results.
 A copy of the report is available on the MLA website.